1plus2fromkt/EcoMap/README.md

-EcoMap is an android app with map which lets a used find the nearest vegetarian cafes, garbage collection point etc.
+EcoMap is an android app with map which lets a user find the nearest vegetarian cafes, garbage collection point etc.

 Version history: